MikeiLL/mz-mindbody-api/readme.txt

 This is the first released one, so please be gentle.

-= One of the elements I need to fill is are the event IDs.
-First off, can you help me learn where to find those? =
+= One of the elements I need to fill is are the *Event IDs*.
+Can you help me learn where to find those? =

 I'm not sure if there's an easier way, but you can find them by, within MindBody, going to and Event EDIT page and viewing the source of the Dropdown menu items, which contain the name of each event type and it's associated ID number.

+== Why am I getting "Permission denied" and "Invalid Argument" errors? ==

+You need to register a developer account with MindBody, which costs $5+ per website.
+Follow the instructions at [mZoo.org](http://www.mzoo.org/creating-your-mindbody-credentials).

 == Screenshots ==